Multicultural Undergraduate Opportunities

 MANRRS is a national student organization that provides students with an expanded network and social, professional and career building opportunities.
 The organization holds an annual national conference with poster sessions, public speaking events and career/internship fair.

 As a major research institution, the University encourages all students to have at least one research experience as a part of their academic career.
 The ROaD program assists students in exploring research options, finding a faculty mentor and writing a research proposal through five workshop sessions.
 Students who participate in the program also have the opportunity to submit their final research proposal for funding.
-This program will be returning in Fall 2018.
+This program will be returning in the future.
 For more information, please contact Joseph Ballard II, Coordinator for Diversity Retention and Recruitment at firstname.lastname@example.org.

 The Dean's Engaged Leaders Program is a unique opportunity for incoming CFANS first-year students who are committed to developing their potential as leaders in a multicultural society.
 This seminar is a year-long course focusing on leadership, multiculturalism, and much more!